Anyon Dispersion in Aharonov-Casher Bands and Implications for Twisted MoTe${}_2$: Supplementary numerics

 As mentioned in the main text Sec.~\ref{Sec:qhberry}, we have been calculating the quasihole quantum geometry in the weak field limit under linearization.
 In practice, the full K\"ahler potential $\R(\bk)$ is not easy to access when the non-uniformity $K$ is not small.
 This can be understood from the fact that $\Gamma^2=\prod_{l=1}^{N_e}e^{-KQ(\bz_{l})}$ is an $N_e$ body operator which depends on $K$ exponentially.
 To see this more clearly, we can rewrite $\Gamma$ as $\Gamma^2=\prod_{l=1}^{N_e}e^{-KQ(\bz_{l})}=e^{KS}$ where $S=\sum_{l=1}^{N_e}Q(\bz_{l})$.
 The quantity we are evaluating is then $\langle e^{KS}\rangle$.
 If we assume $S$ can be approximated as a Gaussian with variance $\sigma_{S}^2$.
 Then the relative variance of the exponential would be given as

 In this simple picture, we see that (i).
 As long as $K$ is not small enough, there will be exponential amplification of the variance. (ii) $S$ scales with the system size, it will be even more challenging to evaluate the full $\langle\Gamma^2\rangle$ for large system size.
-Note here we are doing a very naive estimate, there could be numerical methods to resolve this issue, but it's beyond the scope of discussion here.
+Note here we are doing a very naive estimate, numerical methods could be implemented to resolve this issue, but it's beyond the scope of discussion here.

 We consider the weak field limit where non-uniformity $K$ is small enough such that we can linearize the problem:

 And recall that

 which is just a cosine potential.
 Under this approximation, we can first map the K\"ahler potential $\R(K,\v{\kappa})$ defined in the reduced BZ to $\R(K,\v{k})$ defined in the full BZ, which is described only by the first harmonic: